Last updated: July 20, 2010

 7.3 Firewall

-The Linux-kernel has a built-in firewall, and openSUSE provides a graphical user interface for it.
+openSUSE comes with a firewall included in the default installation ('firewalld').
 By default it allows all outgoing traffic and blocks any incoming traffic, hence you'll only need to change the configuration, if you want to run some network servers.
 The firewall is configurable in YaST, read about YaST in a later chapter.

 There's no need to run a virus scanner or to scan for spyware.
-Malware spreading via the internet and infecting normal home user systems are non-existant for GNU/Linux.
-Just make sure you yourself don't install and run software from untrusted sources, and you'll be safe.
+Malware spreading via the internet and infecting normal home user desktop systems are practically non-existant for GNU/Linux.
+Just make sure you yourself don't install and run software or scripts from untrusted sources, and you'll be safe.

 Send your comments via e-mail to admin [at] opensuse-guide.org